Frequently Asked Questions

 Students who wish to withdraw must formally notify the University using the online withdrawal form.
 Students who fail an Extension Program subject will be automatically withdrawn from the program without penalty.

-Students who successfully complete subject areas as part of the Extension Program and subsequently enrol in a University of Melbourne undergraduate course may be granted credit for that study, if the completed subjects can be taken as part of the chosen degree.
+Students who successfully complete subject areas as part of the Extension Program and subsequently enrol in a University of Melbourne undergraduate course may be granted advanced standing for that unit, if the completed subjects can be taken as part of the chosen degree.

-Being granted credit provides the option of accelerating through a course, or of having a slightly lighter study load at some stage during the degree.
-Alternatively, students may decide not to receive credit but instead obtain an exemption from a subject which gives time to take additional subjects and thus gain a broader degree.
+Being granted advanced standing provides the option of accelerating through a course, or of having a slightly lighter study load at some stage during the degree.
+In certain cases, an exemption will be awarded to students, in place of credit (which means students will have their prior study recognized but do not receive a contribution to their GPA).

 More information about credit for students who have completed Extension Program Mathematics is available from the Extension Program Mathematics page.